Azure/MS-AMP-Examples/gpt3/README.md

 ```

 ## Data preparation
 Currently we haven't published the data we use in this example.
 But we provide a script of preprocessing Wikipedia data from scatch.
+Make sure you have more than 40GB space on your disk and it may take ~4 hours.
 You can also also use your own data.

 ```bash
 bash prepare_wikipedia.sh